rust-lang/rust/doc/tutorial.md

 Owned closures, written `fn~` in analogy to the `~` pointer type, hold on to things that can safely be sent between processes.
-They copy the values they close over, much like managed closures, but they also 'own' them—meaning no other code can access them.
+They copy the values they close over, much like managed closures, but they also own them: that is, no other code can access them.
 Owned closures are used in concurrent code, particularly for spawning [tasks](#tasks).

 ## Closure compatibility

-A nice property of Rust closures is that you can pass any kind of closure (as long as the arguments and return types match) to functions that expect a `fn()`.
-Thus, when writing a higher-order function that wants to do nothing with its function argument beyond calling it, you should almost always specify the type of that argument as `fn()`, so that callers have the flexibility to pass whatever they want.
+Rust closures have a convenient subtyping property: you can pass any kind of closure (as long as the arguments and return types match) to functions that expect a `fn()`.
+Thus, when writing a higher-order function that only calls its function argument, and does nothing else with it, you should almost always declare the type of that argument as `fn()`.
+That way, callers may pass any kind of closure.

 ~~~~
 fn call_twice(f: fn()) { f(); f(); }